 - Think Outside the Box to Come Up With a New Solution

 Sometimes, the current solutions which exist to address the problems you’re trying to tackle simply don’t do the job properly.
 It’s likely that other app developers will have taken a different approach to you, or will see the solution in a different light.
-As such, it’s often a good idea to address the problem from a wholly new angle, instead of trying to improve a solution which already exists.
+As such, it’s often a good idea to address the problem from a wholly new angle, instead of trying to improve a solution that already exists.

 This approach will help your app stand out from the crowd, and show your users that your app has seen the issue they are wanting to address from a totally new perspective.
 Your insight and creativity, therefore, will provide an even more satisfying solution which users will jump at the chance to bring into their lives.